IBMStreams/streamsx.health/docker/STARTUP.md

 ```
 Juypter notebook is accessable from your browser using [link](http://localhost:8888)

-## Walkthrough of 'Build VCAP Service Credential in env' * TODO *
+## Walkthrough of 'buildVCAPenv' * IN process *
-Run this page that creates an env_file with the
+Walk through this file to creates an 'env_file'.
-credentials to access the Streams service.
+The env_file, has the credentials used to submit to a Streams service running

-The code is here but the images explaination is not.
+in the Cloud.

+You only need to execute this once, 'Successfully'.

-May need to stop/start juypter container.
+May need to stop/start Juypter container.

 ### Walkthrough of 'HealthcareDemo-Docker'.
+This uses the 'env_file' above.

 #### 1) Open the notebook
 #### 2) Menu 'Cell' | 'Run All'